-This is the privacy statement of the Stichting Individuele Tegemoetkoming Slachtoffers WOII Transporten NS (Foundation Individual Compensation Victims WO II Transports NS) (the Commission or we).
-In this statement the Commission clarifies which personal data we collect, why we collect this data and how long we expect to store this data.
+This is the privacy statement of the Stichting Individuele Tegemoetkoming Slachtoffers WOII Transporten NS (Foundation Individual Compensation Victims WO II Transports NS) (the Committee or we).
+In this statement the Committee clarifies which personal data we collect, why we collect this data and how long we expect to store this data.
 Also, we will point out to the applicant of an individual compensation (you) which rights he or she has in respect of his or her personal data.

 Based on this compensation scheme, we must assess whether a victim and/or widows or widowers and/or children and/or heirs are eligible for an individual compensation.
 For this assessment, the awarding or rejection of an application and the potential payment of the individual compensation, we necessarily require certain personal data.
 We will also use your personal data to assess whether or not a previous application for an individual compensation has been submitted for the person concerned.

 We request you to provide us with (personal) data of the victim of the transports and of the applicant, on the basis of which data we will be able to (i) determine the identity of the person concerned and (ii) determine the identity, relation to the person concerned and address and payment details of the applicant.

 In the execution of its tasks, the Committee will be supported by third parties, including accountancy and advisory firm PwC and the Herinneringscentrum Kamp Westerbork (Memorial centre Kamp Westerbork) We have entered into agreements with PwC and Westerbork to safeguard the lawful processing of personal data.
 The Committee is the controller of the personal data and PwC and Westerbork are (sub) processors of the personal data, commissioned by the Committee.